How do I book?

 It depends on your network or the ones you can roam onto .
-EE now has 4G coverage in our area and most of Harris.
+EE now has 4G coverage in our area and some of the rest of Harris.
 You can get signal by the gate on Vodafone, and generally on Harris their signal is patchy.
 But we do have a landline in the house, 01859 550486 from which calls to UK landlines are free for up to an hour on each call.
 Calls to mobiles are available up to £20 per week with our compliments.

 What clothing shall I bring?